carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Shields IO](http://shields.io/) - Quality metadata badges for open source projects.
 * [Shiny](https://shiny.rstudio.com/) - an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
 * [Side Project Marketing](https://www.sideprojectchecklist.com/) - A checklist of tactics for marketing your side projects.
+* [Simple Haskell Initiative](https://www.simplehaskell.org/) - Industrial Haskell users are realizing that the key to delivering software on time and under budget is to keep it simple.
 * [Simple Maps](https://simplemaps.com/) - Interactive HTML5 Maps
 * [Simple Python Version Manager: pyenv](https://github.com/pyenv/pyenv) - pyenv lets you easily switch between multiple versions of Python.
 * [Singer - Simple, Composable, Open Source ETL](https://www.singer.io/) - The open-source standard for writing scripts that move data.